matt-gordon/Data-Engineering-Projects/Project_5/README.md

 <li> Add process to save the fact and dimension tables back into S3 for the analytics team to use. </li>
 <li> Add a check to StageToRedshiftOperator so that if log files are missing for a specific date, it skips the remainder of the dag processing </li>
 <li> Investigate how updates to missing data can be handled by the dag to automatically check for and include it in the processsed tables if found. i.e. If a log file from last week was added, it gets detected and processed in the next run of the dag. </li>
+<li>  Change DataQualityOperator to force failure of the dag if the data checks fail.
+Currently the operator still defaults to the retry policy, prolonging the completion of the dag.
 </ol>